1sma31L/noezis/README.md

 Day 9:

-- [ ] Fetch posts in profile and home page
+- [x] Fetch posts in profile and home page

+Day 10:
+Enhancments:

+- genrate the html on pos submit o you dont have to deal with window undefined
+- use more polymorphic design for all content types

 - [ ] Design the settings page
 - [ ] Implementing the q/a/quick take creating and fetching them
 - [ ] Add comments and nested comments along with a page for each content type
 - [ ] Implement follower/following system

-Day 10:

 - [ ] Add spaces
 - [ ] Advanced Topic hierarchy
 - [ ] Advanced search with Elasticsearch